 Helioseismic data from ground and space-based observations provide some support to the flux transport dynamo, in which the toroidal fields are amplified deep in the convection zone and the poloidal fields are amplified by poleward migration of erupted flux, however vigorous exploration of alternatives continues.
 These observations have also led to the discovery of two regions of strong radial shear in the internal rotation rate of the sun, each thought to give rise to its own dynamo: one located just a few percent of the radius of the sun below the surface and the other at 70% of the radius (very close to the base of the sun’s convective envelope).
-The predictive capabilities of these models are improving as the models are refined based on both recent observations and the ingestion of historical observations dating back several centuries.
+The predictive capabilities of these models are improving, as the models are refined based on both recent observations and the ingestion of historical observations dating back several centuries.
 Comparative stellar dynamo studies should reveal much about the long-term behavior of stars and the sun and place valuable additional constraints on dynamo models.
 Developing an understanding of the dynamo process in sufficient detail to allow prediction is important for long-term planning for solar activity and would have obvious applications in trying to understand past and future periods of abnormal solar activity and the concomitant effects on terrestrial climate and planetary habitability.

 Understand the role of turbulence and waves in the transport of mass, momentum, and energy (F5)